kra0s22/Training_YOLOv7_on_Custom_Data/README.md

 - [How to use git on colab](https://medium.com/analytics-vidhya/how-to-use-google-colab-with-github-via-google-drive-68efb23a42d)
 - [RoboFlow blogspot](https://blog.roboflow.com/yolov7-custom-dataset-training-tutorial/) - Blog How to Train YOLOv7 on a Custom Dataset from

-# You may also like...
+# You may also like
 - [Tweets and Users collector using MongoDB and V2 API](https://github.com/kra0s22/TFG-Tweets_and_Users_recollector_using_V2_API)
 - [Project developed on Unity from the AI for videogames subject [ESP]](https://github.com/kra0s22/PROYECTO-IADEVIDEOJUEGOS-Simon-Alberto-Jose)